straup/parallel-flickr/README.DRAFT.md

 	PATH=/Applications/MAMP/Library/bin:/Applications/MAMP/bin/php/php5.3.6/bin:$PATH
 	export $PATH

-Backing up photos
+## Backing up photos
---

 After setting up everything above, and setting your API key callback to "http://YOURDOMAINNAME.com/auth/", visit /account/backups/.
 This will create your backup user account and then from here you can run the various backup scripts inside of the bin/ directory.

-Keeping up to date
---
+### Backing up photos manually

 It is helpful to set these various bin/backup_* scripts to run via cron.
 According to your level of faving, uploading, and contacts fiddling, you may have your own requirements for often you want to run the various backup scripts.

-Here's my a once-a-day example, which works for a moderate level of activity:
+Here's a once-a-day example, which works for a moderate level of activity:

     0 3 * * * php /full/path/to/parallel-flickr/bin/backup_contacts.php
     15 3 * * * php /full/path/to/parallel-flickr/bin/backup_faves.php
     30 3 * * * php /full/path/to/parallel-flickr/bin/backup_photos.php

-# Automagic backing up of your photos (using the Flickr PuSH feeds)
+### Automagic backing up of your photos (using the Flickr PuSH feeds)

 parallel-flickr can also be configured to archive the photos for registered users using the [real-time photo update PuSH feeds](http://code.flickr.com/blog/2011/06/30/dont-be-so-pushy/)